New Zealand heraldry: Heraldic authority

 New Zealand does not presently have its own independent heraldic authority which grants or records arms, though the College of Arms in London claims to be "the official heraldic authority for...New Zealand".
 According to the guidelines of the Cabinet Manual, the College has been delegated these responsibilities by the Sovereign of New Zealand in their capacity as the "Fount of all Honour".
 However, the legal basis for this "official" status for the College of Arms is disputed.

 On 6 February 1978 Queen Elizabeth II established the New Zealand Herald of Arms Extraordinary as the officer of arms responsible for advising the Crown, New Zealand government and New Zealand Defence Force on heraldic matters, and for liaising between New Zealand and the English College of Arms.
 Although affiliated with the College of Arms, the New Zealand Herald of Arms Extraordinary lives and works in New Zealand, and is not a member of the College Chapter.
 The current New Zealand Herald of Arms Extraordinary is Phillip Patrick O’Shea.

 Coats of arms

 The heraldry of New Zealand has added indigenous animals (mostly birds) to the existing heraldic bestiary, along with native flora and traditional Māori motifs.

 National arms

 Civic arms

 Some, but not all, local authorities in New Zealand use heraldic arms.
-The arms of the capital, Wellington, combines the arms of Aurthur Wellesley, 1st Duke of Wellington with the national coat of arms.
-The coat of arms of the City of Christchurch also have charges from the national arms.
-Auckland, the largest city in New Zealand, does not currently use any arms.
+The arms of the capital, Wellington, combines elements from the arms of Aurthur Wellesley, 1st Duke of Wellington with elements from the national coat of arms.
+The coat of arms of the City of Christchurch also has charges from the national arms.